30 French Fashion Brands Every Man Should Know

 Located at 28 Place Vendôme in Paris, it was actually the first shirt shop in the world – so the fact that it is still around today is testament to its unparalleled quality.

-The shirt collection is phenomenal, focused almost exclusively on the formal/business side so don’t expect to find any soft collar button-downs you can pair with shorts.
+The shirt collection is phenomenal, focused almost exclusively on the formal/business side so don’t expect to find any soft collar button-downs you can wear with shorts.

 If you shop at Charvet, you’ll probably be looking for some nice cutaway collar shirts to complement your extensive tailoring collection.